gnachman/iterm2-website/source/_includes/3.5/documentation-dynamic-profiles.md

 ### Editing

 The only way to change a dynamic profile is to modify its parent profile or to modify the property list file.
-If you change its properties through the preferences UI those changes will *not* be reflected in the property list.
+If you change its properties through the Settings UI those changes will *not* be reflected in the property list.

 ### Attributes